uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/MSDK_prg_decoding.rst

 * Many streams have IDR frames with frame_num != 0 while the specification says that “If the current picture is an IDR picture, frame_num shall be equal to 0” (ITU-T H.265 7.4.3).
-* VUI is also validated, but errors don't invalidate the whole SPS.
-The decoder either doesn’t use the corrupted VUI (AVC) or resets incorrect values to default (HEVC).
+* VUI is also validated, but errors do not invalidate the whole SPS.
+The decoder either does not use the corrupted VUI (AVC) or resets incorrect values to default (HEVC).

 Corruption at the reference frame is spread over all inter-coded pictures that